Eleven4AI/SpeechForensics/README.md

    ```bash
    python evaluation/evaluate.py --video_root $video_root --file_list $file_list --mouth_dir $cropped_mouth_dir
    ```
-   The AUC scores of different forgery datasets are shown in below (The videos in KoDF contain a lot of silent clips, and when we removed them, our method achieved better performance than in the paper. ) :
+   The AUC scores of different forgery datasets are shown in below:

    | FaceForensic++ | FakeAVCeleb | KoDF |
    | :------------: | :-------------: | :-------------: |
    | 97.6% | 99.0% | 91.7% |

 ## 🔥Tips
-The anonymous code repository cannot be downloaded or cloned, if necessary, you can use the code we provide in the supplementary material.
+The anonymous code repository can neither be downloaded nor cloned, if necessary, check the codes we provide in the supplementary material.